Table of contents

 The region

 If you go cycling in northern Italy, you can find some of the most challenging climbs in the Dolomites (Trentino and South Tyrol).
 Passo Giau, Passo Fedaia and, of course, the Sella Ronda.
-Also on the border with Slovenia, you can indulge yourself when cycling in Italy.
-To the west, you'll find the Mortirolo and the Stelvio, and to the (north-)west you'll reach the Italian Alps.
-Sestrière is a beautiful cycling climb.
+During a cycling holiday on the border with Slovenia, you can indulge yourself when cycling in Italy.
+To the west, you'll find the Mortirolo and the Stelvio and to the (north-)west you'll reach the Italian Alps.
+In the Aosta valley you will find several beautiful climbs, such as the Colle delle Finestre.
+Sestrière is also a beautiful cycling climb.

 Northern Italy: South Tyrol, Trentino, Lombardy, Piedmont, Veneto, Friuli, Aosta, Liguria